LES’ oil- or natural gas-fired power plant with one simple-cycle combustion turbine totaling 29 MW was installed in 1972.

 LES began receiving energy from the Arbuckle Mountain Wind Farm in November 2015.
 LES entered into a power purchase agreement for the full 100-MW project, which consists of 50 wind turbines.
 The project is located in south-central Oklahoma, about 80 miles south of Oklahoma City.

-LES owns 12.76 percent of this coal-fired power plant with approximately 10.5 percent, or 179 MW, available after ownership and participation sales.
-Construction was completed in 1982 on the three-unit, 1,710-MW plant.
+LES owns 12.76 percent of this coal-fired power plant with approximately 10.5 percent, or 178 MW, available after ownership and participation sales.
+Construction was completed in 1982 on this three-unit plant.

 Owned by Nebraska Public Power District, LES participates under a life-of-plant contract by purchasing 8 percent of the output, or 109 MW.
 The final phase of this coal-fired plant was completed in 1982.